Australian jazz: Australian jazz archives

 Australia has two main jazz archives, the Australian Jazz Museum and the National Film and Sound Archive's Australian Jazz Archive.
 The latter was started in 1997 by members of the Australian jazz community, and collects photos, recordings, and oral histories.

 The Australian Jazz Museum begun in 1996 as the Victorian Jazz Archive, but later became the Australian Jazz Museum in 2014, to better reflect their national role, after several other Australian state jazz archives closed.

 The Australian Performing Arts Collection also includes jazz related content in their collections, such as collections of Canberra Jazz Club, Grace Funston, and Jim Davidson, as well as photographs from events such as Melbourne International Jazz Festival, and Stonnington Jazz Festival.

 Australian jazz magazines

 Established in 1932, Music Maker was a Sydney-based magazine available nationally, with a focus on jazz music.
-In 1957 they ran a poll to find the most popular jazz musicians in Australia.
-The winners recorded an album, and included Ken Brentnall (trumpet), Johnny Bamford (trombone), Frank Smith (alto sax), Malcolm "Mal" Cunningham (flute), Don Burrows (clarinet), Dave Owens (tenor sax), Terry Wilkinson (piano), Johnny Weine (guitar), Pat Caplice (vibraphone), Ron Webber (drums), and Freddy Logan (bass).
+In 1957, they ran a poll to find the most popular jazz musicians in Australia.
+The winners recorded an album; the line-up included Ken Brentnall (trumpet), Johnny Bamford (trombone), Frank Smith (alto sax), Malcolm "Mal" Cunningham (flute), Don Burrows (clarinet), Dave Owens (tenor sax), Terry Wilkinson (piano), Johnny Weine (guitar), Pat Caplice (vibraphone), Ron Webber (drums), and Freddy Logan (bass).

-Other titles included Jazz notes (started 1941), The beat (1949), Matrix (1954), Jazz down under (1974), Jazz Australia (1980), Jazz (1984), and Dingo (2021).
+Other titles included Jazz Notes (started 1941), The Beat (1949), Matrix (1954), Jazz Down Under (1974), Jazz Australia (1980), Jazz (1984), and Dingo (2021).
 AJazz (2016), formerly V Jazz (1998), is the quarterly magazine of the Australian Jazz Museum.